Keeping Chickens Cool in Summer – how to avoid heat stress

 A shallow tray of water will encourage chickens to wade in and cool their feet, bathe and splash it over themselves.
 Place it in the shade for maximum effect.

 Close Off Nest Boxes – Hens are creatures of habit, and will want to lay eggs in nest boxes.
 The trouble is, nesting boxes can become dangerously hot.
-On hot days it is worth preventing your chickens from going inside the coop entirely, as time spent in a sweltering nest box could be too much.
-Instead, provide alternative nesting areas in the shade outside.
+On hot days, prevent your chickens from going inside the coop entirely, as time spent in a sweltering nest box could be too much.
+Instead, provide alternative places to nest in the shade outside.

 Keeping a bucket of water near the coop is also a good idea, so you can cool down hens that show signs of heat stress.